cdonlon/video_encoded_control_data_show_control/README.md

 * **Industrial Automation**: Air-gapped control distribution for manufacturing, automated warehouses, and process lines[cite: 3].

 ## Documentation
-The full technical disclosure can be found in [DEFENSIVE_PUBLICATION.md](./DEFENSIVE_PUBLICATION.md).
+The full technical disclosure can be found in [Video-Encoded Real-Time Control Data System.md ](./Video-Encoded Real-Time Control Data System.md).

 ## License
 This work is dedicated to the public domain under the [CC0 1.0 Universal Public Domain Dedication](LICENSE)[cite: 3].